Skip to main content

 note

 When an Organization is entered, but not a Last Name, the Organization name is displayed in the Name column; when names have been entered, the First Name and the Last Name are combined.
-Organizations also display an icon to the left of the organization name.
+Organizations are clearlt marked with an icon to the left of the organization name.

 Organizations and individuals